ehharding/Angular-Laws/.github/README.md

 Then, you should download JetBrains' [Webstorm IDE](https://www.jetbrains.com/webstorm/) for your platform (Windows, macOS, or Linux).
 WebStorm includes a free 30-day trial, but you will most likely want to purchase a license to use all of its features.

-You may need to go through a setup routine for the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) plugin.
+You will need to go through a setup routine for the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) plugin.
 Personally, I use the Night Owl theme.

 Finally, while Chrome, Edge, Firefox, Opera, and Safari are supported as browsers, I would highly recommend [Firefox](https://www.mozilla.org/en-US/new/) as your core